-In Stalker the open world is your enemy.
+In Stalker, the open world is your enemy.
 Gamma pockets, anomalies and radioactive storms can end you in moments.
-Any building can hide scavengers, or terrible mutated creatures.
+Any building can hide scavengers or horrifying mutated creatures.
 Ammo and armour is scarce, and you’re lost in a wasteland so bleak as to be almost completely alienating.
-But as the Stalkers know, the place has a strange allure.
+But as the Stalkers know, the Zone has a strange allure.
 Explore the blasted husks of Ukranian factories and apartment blocks, and try not to be too unnerved by the lifeless quiet.
 After a while, Stalker’s desolation becomes beautiful.

 This is what money is for: creating a kind of pastiche of a real-world location that’s so staggeringly accurate in atmosphere and details that it’s actually better than being in the real thing.
-Los Santos took the meticulous approach Rockstar gave to the compact Liberty City in GTA 4 and brought it to the scale of 2004’s San Andreas—the result is an open world of such a high standard that it’ll only likely be topped by Rockstar itself.
-Between its strong multi-protagonist campaign and the mad playground of GTA Online, there’s well over 100 hours of chases and gunfights across land, air and sea for those who want it here.
+Los Santos represents the meticulous approach Rockstar gave to the compact Liberty City in GTA 4 and brought it to the scale of 2004’s San Andreas—and the result is an open world of such a high standard that it’ll only likely be topped by Rockstar itself.
+Between GTA 5's strong multi-protagonist campaign and the mad playground of GTA Online, there’s well over 100 hours of chases and gunfights across land, air and sea for those who want it here.

 Assassin's Creed 4: Black Flag